The Guide to Staying Confident in a Competitive Workplace

 Let go of all that self-doubt!
 Otherwise, you’ll lose out on some great opportunities.

-Use these techniques to stay confident on the job:
+Use these techniques to stay confident in a competitive workplace:

 - Now you just need to demonstrate why you’re a step above the competition!